wumpz/kabeja/README.md

 # Kabeja

-### Library for parsing DXF files converting the same to SVG
+### Library for parsing DXF files and conversion to SVG

 It is licensed under the Apache Software License 2.0.

-Current state: The original Kabeja project was abandoned around 2010 amidst a refactoring effort in preparation for version 0.5.
-Unfortunately this has left the library in a partially broken state.
-Don't expect it to work flawlessly.
-One of the refactoring efforts was to switch the old Ant build system to Maven.
-This is mostly complete but the _GUI and the CLI are currently broken_ as a result.
+Current state: The original Kabeja project has not been updated since 2010.
+Third parties have since worked on the library.
+Most importantly the build system was changed from Ant to Maven.
+Unfortunately this left parts of the program in a partially broken state.
+The library part itself works but the _GUI and the CLI are currently broken_.

 ## Limitations
 Not all DXF entities are supported yet.
 Text entities are still problematic.